Under a (Single) Yellow Sun

 That’s perhaps the most important word to describe Byrne’s series: “establishing.”
 He’s pouring a foundation, utilizing his series vignette-style to craft a base on which future Superman stories can be constructed.
 Though Byrne certainly has elements which work through several issues (such as the enmity Luthor develops towards Superman), each issue feels purposefully standalone in some respects.
 We’ve got Superman’s first interactions with Luthor, Batman, Lois, Bizarro, Metropolis, his Kryptonian heritage.
 Byrne crafts a strong section between Clark and Lana Lang, his Smallville sweetheart, in one part an issue; another issue dedicates a portion to a deep discussion between Clark and Pa Kent as the older farmer reveals the true nature of his son’s birth.

-It’s easy to read these issues side-by-side, but Byrne wants the reader to take each issue at a time.
-Soak in the story elements, be engaged with the details.
+It’s easy to read these issues side-by-side, but Byrne wants the reader to take each issue at a time, soak in the story elements, and be engaged with the details.
 Each issue is a snapshot of a building block, allowing Byrne to string several classic elements of Superman’s history together without overwhelming the reader.

 Readers today look back at Man of Steel as not only one of the essential Superman stories but also one of the best retellings of Kal-El’s origins.
 In the wake of Crisis on Infinite Earths, Byrne does his job admirably, pulling double-duty as writer and penciler as he builds a brand new world around Superman, blending the worlds of Clark Kent and Kal-El in kicking off a new mythology for the Last Son of Krypton.